 2022 'PRNT Collective' First Floor Gallery, Barrie, City Hall, Barrie, Ontario

-Upcoming: 2024 August - October - Orillia Museum of Art & History, Orillia, ON, Curator Ted Fullerton.
+Upcoming: 2024 August - October - Solo Exhibition, Orillia Museum of Art & History, Orillia, ON, — Honoured for the guided insights, Mentor Ted Fullerton.